Friday, November 8, 2024

 The manual is lacking in some critical details.
 There's nothing about how to use the HDMI ports, it doesn't specify exactly what the hi-bias switch does, it doesn't explain whether the preamp is still functional if you turn on the power amp input (could be useful for biamping).
 It doesn't say if the tubes are on the preamp or power amp side of the power amp input.

 The specs on the web site say the amp can deliver 190W/ch into 8 Ohms and 280 W/ch into 4 Ohms, but two different versions of the amp seem to exist, one in which the speaker terminal labels say 4 Ohms is OK and one that says the minimum speaker impedance is 8 Ohms.
+I have posted a large photo of the back side of an A12 (above) that shows the 4 Ohm minimum impedance.
+The back of my amp says 8 Ohms minimum.

 A12 with the top cover off.
 There are 11 screws that hold the top cover in place.